Mixed Greens Salad with Beets and Walnuts

 In a serving bowl, combine the greens, carrots, walnuts, and dill, and toss together.

-Drain the beets, transferring the liquid to a bottle or cruet.
+Drain the beets, transferring the liquid used for marinating the beets to a bottle or cruet.
 Stir in the olive oil.
 Stir the beets into the greens mixture in the serving bowl.
-Season with a pinch of salt, and pepper as you’d like.
-Pass around the dressing for embellishing individual servings.